atulvarshneya/quantum-computing/qckt/README.md

 		want qubit 2 be control and qubit 4 be target, you would say CX(2,4), i.e., inpqubits = [2,4]

 	append(othercircuit)
-		Append a circuit to the current circuit.
+		Creates a new circuit by appending othercircuit to the current circuit.
+Both the original circuits are left intact.
 		Returned circuit qubits match the larger one.
 Returned circuit clbits match the larger one.
+		All the custom gate definitions from both the circuits are copied over to the new circuit.
-		Returns the updated circuit
+		Returns the updated new circuit
 	draw()
 		Draws a text drawing of the circuit